-For school-age children we have a fun and education after-school programme, designed to help your child use their imagination through stories, puzzles, games and other activities.
-New topics are explored every week and participants will develop their problem-solving skills, literacy and numeracy skills and have a great time doing it!
+For school-age children we have a fun and education after-school program, designed to help your child use their imagination through stories, puzzles, games and other activities.
+New topics are explored every session and participants will develop their problem-solving skills, literacy and numeracy skills and have a great time doing it!

 Family History Group

 Every second and fourth Wednesday of the month

 A Family History Group meets at the library every second and fourth Wednesday of the month, and can help you get started with your research.
 The library has books to help you researching family history and a range of resources such as how-to guides, newspaper microfiche, local history collection and access to Proquest Ancestry Library.
 Staff can provide some assistance.